top of page

 TAKING ON A REVITALIZED HOSTESS

-The marketing problem seemed fairly straightforward: Hostess - Little Debbie's #1 rival outside of the Southeastern U.S. - had emerged from bankruptcy in force.
-With new capital, new leadership, and a new marketing program, Hostess had aggressively re-entered the retail space with large-scale aisle-dominant displays, retailer incentives, and rapid new product launches.
+To me, the marketing problem seems fairly straightforward: Hostess - Little Debbie's #1 rival - has emerged from bankruptcy with new capital, new leadership, and a new marketing program, Hostess has aggressively re-entered the retail space in force, with large-scale aisle-dominant displays, retailer incentives, and rapid new product launches.

-While most brands might shy away and cede territory to the rebound of such a well known competitor, the folks at McKee were up for a fight.
-The question was: How could Little Debbie, a relative unknown in western and midwestern markets (strongholds for Hostess), connect with these consumers in a way that was stronger than the Hostess brand they had grown up with?
+Most brands might retreat from the core markets of such a well known competitor, but the folks at McKee are up for a fight.
+The question is: How can Little Debbie, a relative unknown in western and midwestern markets (strongholds for Hostess), connect with these consumers in a way that is stronger than the Hostess brand they grew up with?

 THE CORE OF THE BRAND: "THE TASTE YOU CRAVE"